slopezpereyra/slopezpereyra.github.io/_posts/2020-06-24-whyLinearize.md

 If the non-linear problem is not convex, it is probably not possible to find an equivalent linear program.
 However, we might be able to obtain an equivalent mixed-integer problem.
 On this site, there are plenty of questions about linearization in which the answers introduce binary variables to model the non-linearity.

-In the above, I have assumed that you are interested in finding an equivalent representation of your non-linear program.
-Linearization then allows you to get the same global optimum, but faster.
+If someone is interested in finding an equivalent representation of the non-linear program, linearization then allows to get the same global optimum, but faster.
 If you approximate non-linear functions by (piece-wise) linear ones, global optimality is no longer guaranteed.